Applying Emotional Freedom Techniques

-Next we have to rate the problem, and the easiest rating system is 0-10; Zero being no problem at all, 10 being the worse it has ever been.
-At this point we would be using this rating system to identify how bad our urges to use or drink are.
-Next we can begin what is called the tapping process, which Gazely talks about when it comes to urges.
-The tapping process involves tapping or pinching various accupoints that inhabit the body with reassuring words to remove the urge.
+Next, we have to rate the problem, and the easiest rating system is 0-10; Zero being no problem at all, 10 being the worse it has ever been.
+At this point, we would be using this rating system to identify how bad our urges to use or drink are.
+Next, we can begin what is called the tapping process, which Gazely talks about when it comes to urges.
+The tapping process involves tapping or pinching various acupoints that inhabit the body with reassuring words to remove the urge.

 Identifying Your Addiction

 The big take away from this process is the concept of identifying the problem.
 If you feel yourself suddenly filled with the appetite for drugs and or alcohol again that means someone or something has set off a trigger in your mind.
 Simply by identifying what that trigger was can help to deter the relapse.
 It is always important to know the enemy as much as you know yourself in order to fight back.